knowledge-learning/ehealthkd-2019/docs/pages/index.md

 | **24 Jun 2019** | Camera ready submissions                                            | (_to be announced..._) |

 ## Instructions for participation
-The competition is managed and run in the Codalab Competitions platform (**link coming soon**).
+The competition is managed and run in the [Codalab Competitions platform](https://competitions.codalab.org/competitions/21781).
 For participation, please register on the platform and follow the instructions detailed there.
 The following pages provide a detailed description of the problem to be solved and the evaluation.
 In Codalab you will find details about how to submit a solution, as well as all relevant links.

 Click here to enter the competition (**link coming soon**).